Fit as a Mama Bear

 1. Collagen Powder

-A go-to resource in my house collagen is one of the cleanest sources of protein you can find.
+A go-to resource in my house pure collagen powder is one of the cleanest sources of protein you can find.
 Though not a complete protein it’s the perfect way to bump up your intake.
 So perfect in fact, that I add it into desserts like protein fudge and protein zucchini bread because it’s so beneficial.

 Learn more about foods high in collagen as well as the difference between collagen and protein powder.